Jonyyqn/scMalignantFinder/README.md

 # Step 3: Integrate multi-modal features to segment malignant regions

 adata = spatial.region_identification(
     adata,

+    features=['malignancy_probability', 'Malignant_up', 'image_score'],
-  # features: A list of feature names from `adata.obs` used for clustering.
+    # A list of feature names from adata.obs used for clustering.
     # These features are used to compute pairwise distances and perform hierarchical clustering.
-  features=['malignancy_probability', 'Malignant_up', 'image_score'],
-  # nclus: Number of clusters to define from hierarchical clustering (default: 3).
-  # One of the clusters will be identified as "Malignant", the others as "Normal".

     nclus=3,
+    # Number of clusters to define from hierarchical clustering (default: 3).
+    # One of the clusters will be identified as "Malignant", and the others as "Normal".

+    define_feature='Malignant_up',
-  # define_feature: The key feature used to determine which cluster corresponds to malignant regions.
+    # The key feature used to determine which cluster corresponds to malignant regions.
     # The cluster with the highest average value of this feature will be labeled as "Malignant".
-  define_feature='Malignant_up',
-  # spatial_nn: Whether to refine the predicted region labels using spatial neighbor information (default: True).
-  # If True, each spot's label may be adjusted by majority vote from its spatial neighbors.

     spatial_nn=True
+    # Whether to refine region labels using spatial neighbor information (default: True).
+    # If True, each spot's label may be adjusted by majority vote among its spatial neighbors.
 )

 # Example output for scMalignantFinder_prediction: